annotons/genocrowd/README.md

 Genocrowd is a web app aiming to ease manual genome annotation curation by citizens.

-It is still under heavy development.
+It is still under development.

 ## Documentation